Semi-Implicit Central scheme for Hyperbolic Systems of Balance Laws with Relaxed Source Term: Introduction

 In recent years, central schemes have gained widespread acceptance for approximating hyperbolic conservation laws.
 Starting from the seminal work of Nessyahu and Tadmor (NT) \cite{NT}, many extensions have been proposed to incorporate source terms by means of non-splitting strategies \cite{russo,Liotta,pareschi2001central}.
 However, these approaches have commonly been formulated in the finite difference framework, and their adaptation to a finite volume setting, particularly with a view toward improving the integration of source terms, remains an area of active research.

 The work presented here is motivated by the need for an efficient semi-implicit finite volume scheme that not only relaxes the strict CFL time-step restrictions but also attains at least second-order accuracy in both the convective and source term discretizations.
 To this end, we propose a novel method that employs a modified trapezoidal rule to discretize the source term in finite volume framework inspired from \cite{Macca} which is proposed in finite difference framework.
 By incorporating this quadrature strategy within the finite volume framework, our method maintains consistency and stability even in the presence of stiff relaxation.
 Our proposed approach, based on the central schemes, may be regarded as an alternative to implicit-explicit (IMEX) Runge-Kutta schemes \cite{Boscarino-Filbet,ImexBosca}.
 Note that the finite volume discretization that applies central differencing to approximate the convective fluxes and employs a modified trapezoidal rule for the semi-implicit treatment of the stiff source terms circumvents the need for Riemann solvers while still efficiently capturing the dynamics associated with stiff source contributions \cite{Toro2009}.
 This strategy offers a viable alternative to conventional IMEX RK methods by relaxing the CFL restrictions and accurately resolving slow, source-dominated processes, as encountered in models such as the Jin-Xin system \cite{jin1995runge,natalini1996convergence}, Broadwell model \cite{broadwell1964shock} and Euler equation with heat transfer \cite{Macca}, as well as the shallow water system and the Euler system with stiff friction \cite{SW_friction, Euler_friction}.
+Moreover, the scheme is numerically extended to multidimensional settings and applied to two-dimensional Jin-Xin and Euler Jin-Xin-type relaxation systems \cite{SW_friction}, demonstrating its robustness in higher-dimensional regimes.